 According to a recent survey, one in five workers (22%) are looking to change jobs this year.

 This is one of the reasons why employee retention initiatives have never been more important.

 People in the office or workplace have the advantage of face-to-face contact that telecommuters don’t.
-You must have an engagement plan in place and execute against it if you wish to keep the team you’ve worked so hard to build.
+You must have an engagement plan in place and execute against it if you wish to keep the team you’ve worked so hard to build and increase your employee retention rates.
 Beware of disconnection and a lack of proper recognition and feedback.

 So, what’s a possible answer?

 Volunteer programs can bring people together, give them purpose in their work, instill pride in your company, and increase their conviction that your company is doing something worthwhile in the world.
 Plus, you’re helping give back to your community.
 Are you taking advantage of all an employee volunteer program has to offer??
 (Bonus: In addition to employee retention, volunteer programs also help with employee recruitment!)

 Roughly 75% of employees rate teamwork and collaboration as “very important,” according to ClearCompany.
 Are you prioritizing teambuilding activities within your company?

 Your team will become more productive and effective if they collaborate and work together.
 Why?
 A team is made up of a group of people, and when those people bond together and understand each other, they become better able to support each other in their work.
 And isn’t this what every manager or executive wishes to see happen in the workplace — a motivated, autonomous, and effective team?

 Volunteer programs can create this much-needed bond.
 As your employees begin to work together toward a common goal in their volunteering efforts, you’ll see increased collaboration carried over into the workplace as well.